 Membership Requirements: Members are required to submit assignments by the designated deadlines and uphold professional integrity.
 Members will demonstrate respect and professionalism with all members, faculty, and property of JUROS.
 Member attendance is mandatory for events and meeting.
 Missing events and meeting due to academic engagements, such as class, or emergencies will be excused.
 Members will be given two skips from meetings and a one-week notice is required for missing a minor event per semester.
 Members are required to provide their best quality work to represent the organization and ensure all work is original and credit is given where it is due.
 Members need to be actively participating in meetings and activities.
 Members are required to read and adhere to the JUROS staff Manual.

-Article III: Organization Leadership – TitlesTerms of Office, and Duties of the Leaders
+Article III: Organization Leadership – Titles, Terms of Office, and Duties of the Leaders

 Seven officers shall be elected yearly following the election procedures.
 The term of office is one academic year, May-April.
 There is no limit to the number of consecutive terms an officer can serve, if he/she remains enrolled as an undergraduate at Ohio State and adheres to the above qualifications.